bartekmolka/car-api/README.md

 #### Running by cargo

-You just need to run following command:
+You just need to run the following command:

 ```
 cargo run